-A junior who built his first radio in ninth grade and a senior with a penchant for updating old-school computer systems are VCU’s newest recipients of the Science, Math and Research for Transformation (SMART) scholarship, an award established by the U.S. Department of Defense (DoD) to support the country’s top science and engineering students.
+A junior who built his first radio in ninth grade and a senior with a penchant for updating old-school computer systems are VCU’s 2019-2020 recipients of the Science, Math and Research for Transformation (SMART) scholarship, an award established by the U.S. Department of Defense (DoD) to support the country’s top science and engineering students.

-As SMART Scholars, junior Papa Beye and senior Michael Kimbrough, both computer engineering majors, will receive full tuition, $25,000 annual stipends, summer research internships and post-graduation civilian employment with DoD agencies.
+As SMART Scholars, junior Papa Beye and senior Michael Kimbrough, both computer engineering majors, receive full tuition, $25,000 annual stipends, summer research internships and post-graduation civilian employment with DoD agencies.

 The automator: Papa Beye